Live Large in Beautiful Sun RV Resort Destination Parks

 Sun RV Resorts shared a closer look at the resort in this video:

-The beachfront resort is highly rated on Campground Reviews.
+The beachfront resort is highly rated on RV LIFE Campgrounds.
 According to one camper,

 “Very nice RV park — first time stay.
 Right next to a great beach for our dogs to run.
 Here pretty much off-season so park less than 1/2 full.
 Stayed two nights Great location on Cape Arago surrounded by state parks with seal/sea lion viewing, hiking trails and not far from Coos Bay metropolitan area if looking for a nice restaurant.
 We had sushi @ the Tokyo Bistro in Coos Bay — very nice.
 We heard that SharkBites Seafood Cafe in Coos Bay was good but was closed on Sunday when we went for our meal.
 Definitely will come back.
 We camped at Oceanside Beachfront RV Resort in a Travel Trailer.”